The Adult Guardianship Hearing

 If the Proposed Protected Person Cannot Attend the Hearing:

-If the person over whom the guardianship is requested cannot attend the hearing, the physician should certify that the person cannot attend in the Certificate of Incapacity.
+If the person over whom the guardianship is requested cannot attend the hearing, the physician should certify that the person cannot attend in the Physician's Certificate.

 In addition, someone who is not part of the guardianship case will have to fill out an Admonishment of Rights form stating that they have done the following: